Kingdom of Dalmatia: Conflict between People's and Autonomist parties

 In October 1869, an armed revolt known as the Krivošije uprising occurred in the Bay of Kotor hinterland region of Krivošije.
 The uprising broke out after a decisive Prussian victory over the Austrian Empire in the 1866 Battle of Königgrätz, and the consequent introduction of mandatory conscription for the people from that region who were by then traditionally exempt from conscription.
 Due to conscription, sailors lost essential years they could have used for working at sea.
 People that lived in the mountains were disarmed so they lost the opportunity to go to Herzegovina to hunt small and large cattle.
 The formal peace accord, by which the conscription was abandoned, and people allowed to retain their weapons, was signed on 11 January 1870.

 Members of the People's and Autonomist parties were increasingly clashing as tensions began to rise.
 On 31 July 1869, during the visit of the Italian ship on a hydrographic mission, a clash between Italian sailors and Croatian citizens of Šibenik broke out.
 14 Italian sailors and a few Croats were seriously injured.
 This clash turned into a diplomatic conflict between the Kingdom of Italy and Austria-Hungary, known as the Monzambano Affair.
 In the meantime, the People's Party started getting better organized and slowly winning rural municipalities in the Dalmatian Hinterland and on the islands, which culminated in the 1870 election, when it won the majority of seats in the Diet.
 On 15 February 1873 the Party won the first major city, Šibenik, where Ante Šupuk was elected mayor.
 In 1882, despite intimidation and violence by the Autonomist Party's paramilitary units, the People's Party Gajo Bulat defeated the Autonomist Party's Antonio Bajamonti, thus becoming the Mayor of Split.
 Shortly thereafter, the People's Party won the election in the Stari Grad and Trogir municipalities, while the Autonomist Party only governed Zadar.
 In 1883, Croatian was proclaimed the official language of the Diet of Dalmatia.

 At the same time, the network of Croatian schools grew.
 In 1866, the Croatian Teachers' School (Hrvatska učiteljska škola) was opened in Arbanasi near Zadar.
-In 1883, there were about 300 primary, and 3 high schools (in Dubrovnik, Kotor and Split) in which the Croatian language was thought.
+In 1883, there were about 300 primary, and 3 high schools (in Dubrovnik, Kotor and Split) in which the Croatian language was taught.
 In 1898, Croatian gymnasium was opened in Zadar.